Lucky Charms Bars are a sweet, crunchy, and colorful twist on Rice Krispie Treats with all the nostalgia in every bite!

 Quick Tip

 Have leftover Lucky Charms?
-Put them to use in this St. Patrickโs Day Popcorn or Leprechaun Bait!
+Put them to use in this St. Patrick’s Day Popcorn or Leprechaun Bait!

-Ingredients in the Lucky Charms Bars
+Lucky Charms Bars Ingredients

-- Lucky Charms cereal: Stir gently so the cereal doesnโt break apart.
+| Lucky Charms cereal | Stir gently so the cereal doesn’t crush. |

-- Lucky Charms marshmallows: I just grab some straight from the cereal!
+| Lucky Charms marshmallows | Optional, but great for a colorful, crunchy topping.
+I just grab some straight from the cereal! |

 How To Make Lucky Charms Bars Tips